 Sun 24th Sept – It’s a long way to Southend!

-Ready for a hearty portion of Leigh-On–Sea’s fish and chips, we begin our last day carrying all 20 scrolls through this thousand-year-old community of fishermen.
+Starting in Leigh-On–Sea, we begin our last day carrying all 20 scrolls through this thousand-year-old community of fishermen.

 We meet local artists and hike up the hill to Chalkwell Park to experience Metal’s digital exhibition on ipads.

-Fuelled by legendary Rossi Ice cream, we gather in numbers to parade up the pier for a finale performance from the Mudlark Choir, and a parting moment when we send our stories out into the ocean with a blessing from the Hindu Association for the scrolls safe passage from London to Kolkata.
+Fuelled by legendary Rossi Ice cream, we gather in numbers to parade up the pier for a finale performance from the Mudlarks Choir, and a parting moment when we send our stories out into the ocean with a blessing from the Hindu Association for the scrolls safe passage from London to Kolkata.

-Technical difficulty of walk: Easy
+Technical difficulty of walk: Easy.
+Distance: 5.2 miles

 09.30 Start outside Peterboat pub, 27 High St, Leigh-on- Sea SS9 2EN.
 Welcome and introduction to the day.